Sales Engineer at Air Products South Africa - IT-Online

-The above vacancy exists at our Packaged Gas department, Cape Town, reporting to the Regional Sales Manager.
-Suitably qualified candidates who meet the requirements of this role are invited to apply.
+The above vacancy exists at our Packaged Gas department, Kempton Park, reporting to the Inland Sales Manager.
+Suitably qualified candidates who meet the requirements of this role are invited to apply for this vacancy.

-The Sales Engineer will be responsible for the growth in sales by brining online profitable new business covering the full range of products in all related markets in accordance with present targets on a monthly, as well as annual basis.
-Maintains and services the companyâ€™s current customer base.
-Key areas of responsibility for this role include but are not limited to:
+The Sales Engineer will be responsible for the growth in sales by brining on line profitable business covering the full range of products in all related markets in accordance with present targets on a monthly, as well as an annual basis.
+Maintains and services companyâ€™s current customer base.
+The Sales Engineer will function in the following key areas of responsibility for this role which include but are not limited to:

 - Growing Air Productsâ€™ market presence through various marketing initiatives;